IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-transponders are physically integrated within the same WDM node or are physically located on a device external to the WDM node since it both cases the optical transponders and the WDM node are under the control of the same O-PNC.
+transponders are physically integrated within the same WDM node or are physically located on a device external to the WDM node since it both cases the optical transponders and the WDM node are under the control of the same O-PNC and abstracted as a single WDM TE Node at the O-MPI.

-The association between the Ethernet or CBR client LTPs terminating the Ethernet cross-layer links and the optical TTPs is reported using the Inter Layer Lock-id (ILL) identifiers, defined in {{!RFC8795}}.
+The association between the Ethernet or CBR client LTPs terminating the Ethernet cross-technology Ethernet links and the optical TTPs is reported using the Inter Layer Lock-id (ILL) identifiers, defined in {{!RFC8795}}.

 For example, with a reference to {{fig-optical-topo}}, the ILL values X and Y are